Fertility medication 101

 - hCG, or human chorionic gonadotropin (Ovidrel®, Pregnyl®), is the “trigger shot” used to make your ovaries release eggs when they are ready.

-Injections need to be done daily, typically in your belly, thigh or upper arm.
+Injections usually need to be done daily, typically in your belly, thigh or upper arm.
 If you’re needle-shy, don’t worry.
 Countless women have discovered that with a little coaching, it’s easy to overcome this fear.
 After training, many women are proud to tell our Louisiana fertility specialists that they can even do the injections on their own.
 Learn more about how to give injections with these instructional videos.

 Trust your physician